marionettejs/backbone.marionette/readme.md

 ## Downloads & Source Code

-You can download the raw source code from the `src` folder above, fork the repository or use these links:
+You can download the raw source code from the `src` folder above, or grab one of the many builds from the `lib` folder.

+To get the latest stable release, use these links which point to the 'master' branch's
+builds:

 ### Standard Builds